 If your spouse is currently in jail, and you’re contemplating a divorce, you should talk with an experienced Illinois divorce attorney.
 There are many things you have to consider if you’re planning to divorce a person who can’t freely pick up the phone to call a divorce attorney or show up in court.

 However, this doesn’t mean you should stay married.
-You can get divorced while your spouse is incarcerated, you only need an experienced divorce lawyer to help you navigate the process.
+You can get divorced while your spouse is incarcerated, you only need an experienced divorce lawyer in Cook County to help you navigate the process.
 Tommalieh Law can help you in the Chicago area if you wish to divorce your spouse in prison or jail.

 Can I Get Divorced if My Husband is in Jail?

 When you’re divorcing someone who is incarcerated, the process is not too different from an average divorce.
 An uncontested divorce is the best option if you and your husband agree on all issues related to ending your marriage, you can file for an uncontested divorce.
 An uncontested divorce goes quickly because both parties agree on all the terms of a divorce.
 It requires less effort, money and time for all parties involved including the divorcees, attorneys, and family court.

 The rules of divorce vary from state to state, but uncontested divorce generally requires the following: